proedl10/mgt4250project/README.md

 # mgt4250project

+## Project Questions
-## Key drivers for income inequality
+- Q1: What are the key drivers for income inequality within a specific region?
+- Q2: Are there any important demographic variables that could impact income inequality?
+- Q3: How does income inequality change over time?
+Are there specific time periods of interest?

 ## Data Description
 describe the data that you use
+Variables
 - First
 - second